solita/kanaliiga-rl-discord-bot/README.md

 In case of a failure, the bot tells you about it.
 Each attachment is handled separetly, therefore one failed upload does not automatically affect the others.
 Except if theres incorrect file-type. \
 Along with emojies, bot replies with a link for the replay in the ballchasing.com

+Bot keeps metadata of posts in memory for certain amount of time (`CLEAR_CACHE_INTERVAL`).
+This is for convienence reasons and does not affect bot usage.
+You can still add new messages and attachments to an old post even after the cache is cleared.

 ### Admins